kaaproject/kaa-rfcs/0009-enpoint-events-ipc/README.md

 ## Introduction

-The Endpoint events IPC protocol is a [Broadcast Messaging](/0003-messaging-ipc/README.md#broadcast-messaging) protocol extension.
+The Endpoint events are used to communicate events that occur with endpoints (endpoint is the target entity type in terms of [Broadcast Messaging](/0003-messaging-ipc/README.md#broadcast-messaging)).

 Document describes the endpoint events that are published into NATS message broker.
 The document describes the NATS subject and Avro message format for each message.
 The NATS subject format is:

   `kaa.v1.events.{originator-service-instance-name}.endpoint.{event-group}.{event-type}`